 Shannon “Shan” Fannin was born in Long Beach, California.
 She earned a college scholarship to pursue an art teaching degree for special needs children education.
 However, life had other plans.
-She put becoming an artist on hold for marriage, a career in marketing, owning a business, and raising a family.
+She put becoming an artist on hold for marriage, a career in marketing, owning a business, and homeschooling her son for 16yrs.
 Using her portfolio for a resume, she taught elementary school art for two years through a private academy.

-Over time, Shan created large canvas paintings up to 6′ long, and is working towards painting full size vehicles.
-She paints reflection segments for each work with her hands, and elaborates the distorted landscape within.
-Although many categorize her work as Photorealism, and occasionally boarding on Hyper Realism.
+Over time, Shan created large canvas paintings up to 6′ long, and is working towards painting larger than full size vehicles.
+She paints reflection segments for each work with her fingers, palms, and brushes.
+Many categorize her work as Photorealism, and occasionally boarding on Hyper Realism.
 However, Shan prefers the balance of 10% abstract/90% realism in her paintings.

-Shan’s large paintings are primarily created in acrylics (pens, spray, hard/soft body, and ink), although she will occasionally incorporate gouache, ink, or water-soluble graphite into them.
+Shan’s large paintings are created in high quality acrylic paints primarily by Liquitex and Golden (also using Matisse and Lukas for her backgrounds).
 She is a great fan of color, and enjoys bringing chrome and carbon fiber to life.
 She strives to connect with her viewers/collectors on a personal level by depicting vehicles from their past, or those they wish to own.
 Her goal is to be one of the finest vehicle artists in the world.

-When not painting, Shan shares her marketing knowledge as a guest writer for art publications such as Artists on Art, Where Women Create Business, and Create!
-Magazine.
-She lives in Austin, Texas with her husband of 29yrs and their two rescue dogs, Thor and Ella.
+When not painting, Shan shares her marketing knowledge as a guest writer for magazines.
+She is also an avid runner, spinner, and classic movie fan.
+She lives in Austin, Texas with her husband of 33 years and their two rescue dogs, Ella and Bennie.

 Who are we when noone is looking?
 What is our history?
 Most of us go about our lives often concealing our inner selves from the world.
 One indication of our true personality, is the vehicle we drive and/or dream of someday owning.